 - Yes, although there are some exceptions: - "Special circumstances:" An agency can stop a particular union representative from attending the examination if it can show "special circumstances" that justify excluding that representative.
 An agency must show how the integrity of the investigation would be undermined if it allowed the representative to attend the examination.
 Fed.
 Bureau of Prisons, Office of Internal Affairs, Wash., D.C., 54 FLRA 1502, 1513 (1998).
 For example, an agency may bar an individual who is the subject of an investigation from serving as a union representative until after he has finished his interview.
 Fed.
 Prison Sys., Fed.
 Corr.
 Inst., Petersburg, Va., 25 FLRA 210, 228-29 (1987); U.S. Dep't of Treasury, U.S. Customs Serv., Customs Mgmt.
-Ctr., Ariz. & U.S. Dep't of Treasury, U.S. Customs Serv., Office of Internal Affairs, Tucson, Ariz., 57 FLRA 319 (2001) (potential conflict of interest of a union representative was sufficient to establish special circumstances to bar him from serving as the representative). - ➤ Specific union representative is not available: In U.S. INS, N.Y.
+Ctr., Ariz. & U.S. Dep't of Treasury, U.S. Customs Serv., Office of Internal Affairs, Tucson, Ariz., 57 FLRA 319 (2001) (potential conflict of interest of a union representative was sufficient to establish special circumstances to bar him from serving as the representative). - Union representative has engaged in obstructive behavior: N.J.
+Bell Tel.
+Co., 308 NLRB 277, 282 (1992) (representative engaged in obstructive behavior during an earlier examination) - Specific union representative is not available: An agency need not postpone an examination just because a specific union representative is not available.
+U.S. INS, N.Y.
 Dist.
-Office, N.Y., N.Y., 46 FLRA 1210, 1221 (1993), the Authority held that an agency did not violate § 7114(a)(2)(B) when it refused to postpone investigatory interviews due to the unavailability of the union's designated representatives, where the interviews had been scheduled in advance, the agency did not cause the union's designated representatives' unavailability, and the agency did not interfere with the union's ability to designate another representative.
-See also BOP, Office of Internal Affairs, Wash., D.C., 54 FLRA 1502, 1512 (1998) (agency not required to postpone examination to accommodate the union's off-site designated representative, where an on-site representative was available).
+Office, N.Y., N.Y., 46 FLRA 1210, 1221 (1993).
+The Authority has followed the rationale of private sector NLRB decisions.
+Pacific Gas and Elec.
+Co., 253 NLRB 1143 (1981); Roadway Express, Inc., 246 NLRB 1127, 1129 (1979) (off-site representative is not readily available and an on-site representative is available); Coca-Cola Bottling Co. of L.A., 227 NLRB 1276, 1276 (1977) (employer need not postpone an investigation where shop steward is unavailable and other representative is available).